staticmap.jpg

 The Westman Islands today

-Today, the Westman Islands attract thousands of visitors for years, for a variety of reasons.
+Today, the Westman Islands have attracted thousands of visitors for years for a variety of reasons.
 Many wish to visit the Eldborg crater and learn about the eruption in depth at the Eldheimar Museum.
 Others come for incredible nature opportunities.

-First and foremost amongst these are the chances for puffin watching.
+First and foremost, there are chances for puffin watching.
 Ten million puffins nest in Iceland between May and September, and more of them come to the Westman Islands than anywhere else.

-They nest in cliffs, crags and sea stacks, and can be easily seen by travelling on foot or by boat.
-Towards the end of the season, many of the pufflings get confused by the lights of the town as they try to make their way to the ocean, and end up in the streets; it is thus a local tradition amongst the children to collect them and throw them in the sea.
+They nest in cliffs, crags, and sea stacks and can be easily seen by traveling on foot or by boat.
+Towards the end of the season, many of the pufflings get confused by the lights of the town as they try to make their way to the ocean and end up in the streets; it is thus a local tradition amongst the children to collect them and throw them in the sea.

-The puffins are just one of the thirty or so species that nest on the islands but by far the most abundant.
+The puffins are just one of the thirty or so species that nest on the islands, but they are by far the most abundant.

 More puffins nest in the Westman Islands than anywhere else on earth.